Performing a WordPress website audit is an easy way to ensure your site is optimized for your business goals.

 Check up on the items below to bring your audit full circle, encompassing not just your website, but also your e-commerce and marketing efforts.

 - Enhance your e-commerce.
 If you run an online store, don’t skip this part of your audit.
-Make sure your back-end and front-end operations are running smoothly, and take simple steps that can lead to big improvements on your e-commerce site.
+Make sure your back-end and front-end operations are running smoothly, and take simple steps that can lead to big improvements on your e-commerce site and ticket sales.
 If you’re using WooCommerce, check out our tips for boosting traffic and sales.